Think you are ready for that first date of yours?

-After posting a winning profile, messaging a handful of people, going through that repetitive, yet mandatory conversation with your potential bae, and finally lining up your first date, you may be breathing a sigh of relief.
+After posting a winning profile, messaging a handful of people, and finally lining up your first date, you may be breathing a sigh of relief.
 But the reality is that the hard part is just getting started!
-Luckily, you can just whiz through this first date checklist and create a winning first impression.
+Luckily, you can just whiz through the first date checklist below and create a winning first impression.

 Re-reading the online dating profile is enough to provide amazing insight into the person you are meeting.
 And insight means… conversation starters!
 Make some mental notes as to what was mentioned in the profile, and bring these things up during the date.
 However, try to avoid saying something like, “So, you wrote in your profile that you love dogs…”.
 This is just awkward.
 Don’t mention online dating during an actual date.
 Instead, make a conversation out of it, like, “So, would you consider yourself to be a dog person or a cat person?”.